babbyjaso/ELK_Stack_urban_broccoli/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly  , in addition to restricting access to the network.
+Load balancing ensures that the application will be available even through DDoS attacks, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.